Compare Quotes From Merchant Account Providers, Today.

 Handles the nitty gritty but leaves you with control.

-The payment gateway takepayments provides is a hosted payment gateway, so you don’t have to have the gateway on your site and the complicated stuff is handled externally.
-This makes it easy, safe, and secure for your business so you don’t have to deal with any of the nitty gritty hassle.
+The payment gateway takepayments provides is a hosted payment gateway, so you don’t have to have the gateway on your site, and the complicated stuff is handled externally.
+This makes it easy, safe, and secure for your business, so you don’t have to deal with any of the nitty-gritty hassle.
 You can, however, fine-tune the payment experience to suit your business’s brand so you still retain control.

 How Much Does Takepayments Cost?